Windows XP can be installed from a USB key.

 Being able to boot Windows from a USB memory stick can be very useful, especially if using Netbook or a PC that does not have a CD/DVD drive

 - Your machine allows you to boot from your USB key (check the BIOS)

 - Your key is fast enough to avoid delays during installation of the OS

 Once downloaded, run the installation software and follow the installation wizard.
-At the end of the installation, the software will launch.
+At the very end of the installation, the software will launch.

 - Insert your Windows XP CD into the CD ROM drive and click Browse